Imanm02/MicromasterDiscounts-JsonToExcel/README.md

 ]
 ```

-If your JSON files is structured differently, you must modify the script accordingly.
+If your JSON file is structured differently, you must modify the script accordingly.

 # Maintainer
 - [Iman Mohammadi](https://github.com/Imanm02)